About me

 Carol Martinez

-Currently, I am a Research Scientist at the SnT – Interdisciplinary Centre for Security, Reliability, and Trust of the University of Luxembourg, in the Space Robotics Research Group SpaceR.
-I am leading research in the area of orbital robotics (space debris removal, vision-based navigation), robotic manipulation (control and perception), and on-ground testing environments for space technology.
-I am also teaching the course “Robotic Manipulation in Space” of the Interdisciplinary Space Master (ISM) at UniLu and supervise PhD and Master students (as Co and Main supervisor).
-My current research focuses on perception approaches for multi-purpose space robotic manipulation.
+Currently, I am Research Scientist and Deputy Head of the the Space Robotics Research Group SpaceR at the SnT – Interdisciplinary Centre for Security, Reliability, and Trust of the University of Luxembourg.
+I lead research in the area of Intelligent Robotic Manipulation (multi-modal perception and learning), Orbital Robotics (space debris removal, vision-based navigation), and On-Ground Testing of space technology.
+I also Teach two courses in the Master in Space Technology and Bussiness (ISTM) at UniLu: “Robotic Manipulation in Space” I (theory) and II (practice), and supervise PhD and Master students.
+My current research focuses on multi-modal perception and learning approaches for scalable robotic manipulation in space.

 Curriculum